What Is ISO 45001 Certification?

 • Mid-size organizations: 6–12 months

-Compliance means your system meets the standard’s requirements internally.
+Compliance means your system meets ISO 45001 requirements internally.

-Certification means an accredited third party has verified that compliance through audit.
+Certification means an accredited third party has validated that compliance through audit.

-Many organizations implement the system first and then pursue certification once processes are stable.
+Some organizations implement first, stabilize operations, and then pursue certification once confident in performance.

 “It’s just paperwork.”

-Incorrect.
-Certification requires demonstrated operational effectiveness — not just documented procedures.
+Certification requires demonstrated operational effectiveness — not documentation alone.

 “It replaces OSHA.”

-No. ISO 45001 complements regulatory compliance but does not replace legal obligations.
+ISO 45001 complements regulatory obligations.
+It does not replace them.

 “It’s only for high-risk industries.”

-Not true.
-Any organization can implement ISO 45001 to strengthen governance and worker protection.
+Any organization can strengthen governance and worker protection through a formal OHSMS.

 What Does ISO 45001 Certification Cost?